-4.1 As a general rule of thumb, the Association should not disclose information about someone to a third party without providing the individual with a privacy notice that clearly explains the disclosure.
-A data subject must be given access to a privacy notice when the Association collects their personal data (or within one month of receiving personal data if not received directly from data subject).
+- 4.1 As a general rule of thumb, LCR should not disclose information about someone to a third party without providing the individual with a privacy notice that clearly explains the disclosure.
+A data subject must be given access to a privacy notice when LCR collects their personal data (or within one month of receiving personal data if not received directly from data subject).

-4.2 Staff do, however, regularly have to disclose personal data about someone to:
+- 4.2 Staff do, however, regularly have to disclose personal data about someone to:-

 - the person themselves;

 - their legal appointee; or

 - someone acting on their behalf.

-4.3 The critical point for staff is to ensure that, prior to disclosure, they are satisfied that the person asking for the information is being truthful about their identity (and steps have been taken to verify their identity where appropriate) and, where the enquirer is not the tenant, that the Association can legally disclose the data subjects personal data to them.

-4.4 The Association will therefore adopt the "key question" approach already used by many companies in the UK.
-This involves the tenant having to respond correctly to a unique question that they would definitely know the answer to, for example, what is your date of birth?
-Where the enquirer is not the tenant, but a representative, staff must ensure that:

-• there is a signed mandate on file;
+- 4.3 The critical point for staff is to ensure that, prior to disclosure, they are satisfied that the person asking for the information is being truthful about their identity (and steps have been taken to verify their identity where appropriate) and, where the enquirer is not the client, that they have a right to be told the information. - 4.4 LCR will therefore adopt the "key question" approach already used by many companies in the UK.
+This involves the client having to respond correctly to a unique question that they would definitely know the answer to, for example, what is your date of birth?
+Where the enquirer is not a client, but a representative, staff must ensure that:- - there is a signed mandate on file;